 On the 4th Monday of each month women and men from St. Paul’s cook and serve a meal at Isaiah House in Santa Ana.
 Isaiah House is a Catholic Worker homeless shelter primarily for women, but also serving families, seniors and disabled women.
-They are open all day, 365 days a year, and provide a warm place to stay for up to 120 people each night.
+They are open all day, 365 days a year, and provide a warm place for homeless women and children to stay.
 Leia and Dwight Smith manage Isaiah House and Nancy is the in-house chef.
 The staff and volunteers at Isaiah House feel they were brought together in an attempt to say, “Who is Jesus?” without using words.
 They aren’t paid for what they do but do it out of gratitude for Christ.
 What a blessing they have been to so many people!

 To learn more about Isaiah House and the Catholic Worker Movement that was established by Dorothy Day during the Great Depression of the 1930’s, please go to www.occatholicworker.org

 A note from Denise Oller about her experience serving at Isaiah House:

 “Last night was truly a blessing beyond words to prepare a meal, serve, and meet the lovely ladies at Isaiah House.
 I know that each of us was truly humbled by so many in need, and touched by their heartfelt gratitude and sweet kind praise for our St. Paul’s Church family.
 My eyes teared up a few times, knowing that each woman is beautiful, and is perhaps a mom, sister, aunt, daughter, or wife and missing her family.
 It’s comforting to know that Isaiah House provides a safe home to shelter, feed, clothe, comfort, and bless each child of God that knocks on their door.
 Their warm and loving hospitality, compassion, and tireless generous ways are an inspiration to all.
 I will never forget our visit and pledge to do much more to assist this wonderful ministry.